-This summer the Electronic Library Online Teaching and Learning Services (OTLS) department is offering a teaching fellowship to encourage the creation of quality online courses with the assistance of an instructional designer for use in Baylor graduate and undergraduate curricula.
+This summer, Academic Technology Learning Design (formerly OTLS) is offering 2 teaching fellowships to encourage the creation of quality online courses with the assistance of an instructional designer for use in Baylor graduate and undergraduate curricula.
 The fellowship is designated for full-time Baylor faculty members (which can include tenured and tenure-track faculty, regular lecturers, and senior lecturers).
 The fellowship occurs this summer, but you will be crafting a future online class for fall 2020 or for spring/summer 2021.

-Recipients of this teaching fellowship will receive a stipend of $1,000 (after taxes) and will be expected to spend at least one week (20 hours minimum) at the Jones Library where the recipient will be paired with an instructional designer who can provide guidance on the designing an online course, structuring content, choosing learning assessments, building interactivity and other areas related to creating an online course.
-The specific week chosen should be convenient to both the teaching fellow and his or her partner instructional designer and should occur between May 7 and August 18.
+Recipients of this teaching fellowship will receive a stipend of $1,000 and will be expected to spend at least 20 hours working with an instructional designer (remotely if needed) who can provide guidance on designing an online course, structuring content, choosing learning assessments, building interactivity and implementing best practices.

-The teaching fellow will be required to submit a 1-2 page document containing a proposed syllabus or a description of a course they intend to transition into an online course.
-Due no later than two weeks after the fellow’s time in residence, the document will be posted on the OTLS website.
-The fellow will also be expected to share their experience with other faculty and graduate students by presenting on their course and the instructional design process in either an OTLS offered seminar, one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or another appropriate venue.
+The fellow will also be expected to share their experience with other faculty and graduate students by presenting on their course and the instructional design process in either a LATS offered seminar, one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or another appropriate venue.
 The fellow's course will also be used a "model" to be shared with other faculty as needed.

-Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by the OTLS’s instructional designers, and a member of Baylor’s Teaching Learning and Technology committee (TLTC).
+Applications will be evaluated and reviewed by the instructional designers on the Learning Design team.
 Recommendations will be sent to the Dean of University Libraries who will make the final decision.
-Recipients will be notified by April 30, 2018.
+Recipients will be notified by June 1.

 For additional information, contact Dr. Becky Sue Parton.